-There are many variable conditions that may influence the long-term result of surgery.
-It is unknown how your tissue may respond or how wound healing will occur after surgery.
-Secondary surgery may be necessary to perform additional tightening or repositioning of body structures.
+There are many variable conditions that may influence the long-term result of carpal tunnel surgery.
 Should complications occur, additional surgery or other treatments may be necessary.
-Even though risks and complications occur infrequently, the risks cited are particularly associated with this surgery.
+Even though risks and complications occur infrequently, the risks cited are the ones that are particularly associated with carpal tunnel surgery.
 Other complications and risks can occur but are even more uncommon.
 The practice of medicine and surgery is not an exact science.
 Although good results are expected, there is no guarantee or warranty expressed or implied, on the results that may be obtained.
 In some situations, it may not be possible to achieve optimal results with a single surgical procedure.